sgolovine/www-2020/data/posts/ten-year-blog.md

 ---
 title: The 10 Year Blog
 description: Getting into blogging and making software last
 date: Dec 22, 2020
-slug: the-ten-year-blog
 ---

 Earlier this month I decided to start a blog.
 I had an ocean of options for how